Folsom station (Muni Metro)

-The Embarcadero and Folsom station (often simply Folsom) is a Muni Metro light rail station located in the median of The Embarcadero between Folsom Street and Harrison Street in the Rincon Hill area of San Francisco, California.
-Muni Metro trains use a high-level island platform, while historic streetcars use a pair of side platforms (The Embarcadero and Harrison) at the southeast end of the station next to the Harrison Street grade crossing.
+Folsom station (signed as Folsom & The Embarcadero) is a Muni Metro light rail station located in the median of The Embarcadero between Folsom Street and Harrison Street in the Rincon Hill area of San Francisco, California.

+The station was built with both a high-level island platform for Muni Metro trains, and a pair of low-level side platforms at the south end of the station next to the Harrison Street grade crossing for historic streetcars, which are not in use as of 2026.